-Eric Lamontagne joined the SIMSA Board of Directors in 2015; he currently holds the position of Vice Chair and serves as a member of the Governance Committee.
+Eric Lamontagne joined the SIMSA Board of Directors in 2015; he currently holds the position of Chair and serves as a member of the Governance Committee.

 Mr. Lamontagne is the Operations Manager and Technical Director for G.E.
 Environmental in Saskatoon; his experience in geosynthetics has allowed him to work on a range of mining and industry projects sites across Canada.
 Mr. Lamontagne also brings to SIMSA a technical understanding of the oil and gas industry, having served as a former Mine Engineer with Suncor Energy.
 He holds his P.Eng designation and is a member of the Licensee Committee at APEGS.

 In 2017, Mr. Lamontagne received the prestigious IAGI installation award – an honor given by a leading international geosynthetic organization that has more than 100 member companies worldwide.